njules/OS161/design_document.md

 # TODOs
-- add stdin, stdout and stderr to fdtable (idea: initiate in first process, pass down to children via fork)
 - cwd is per thread but fdtable is per process, fix inconsistency?
 - check if synchronization is done properly for file syscalls
 - check if there are problems with definition of retvals